 Newsletter of the Mayors Water Council of The United States Conference of Mayors

-In our nation, mayors face many challenges and find themselves relying on the skills and advice of others while also drawing on their own knowledge and expertise.
-I am honored to be part of The US Conference of Mayor’s Water Council where our experience and expertise can be shared mayor to mayor.
+In our nation, mayors face many challenges and find themselves relying on the skills and advice of others while also drawing on their own knowledge and

 As mayors, our bottom line has always been public health and safety.
 I spent my career as a drinking water chemist so one of my top priorities has always been water quality.
 Water is the most fundamental compound for life to exist.
 Prior to becoming a mayor, I spent 40 years dealing with water quality issues.
 As a result, I have gained an expertise in one of our most pressing public health issues - Water Quality.
 The standard, to which I held myself and encouraged others, was to “Strive for perfection, settle for excellence.”